- Table of Contents

 2. Holistic Consideration of Stakeholder Impact

 Beyond immediate project objectives, sustainable stakeholder management considers the holistic impact on all stakeholders.
-This involves recognising not only the direct participants but also indirect contributors or those affected by the project's outcomes.
+This involves recognising the direct participants and indirect contributors or those affected by the project's outcomes.
 This holistic approach ensures that decisions and strategies are crafted with a panoramic view, minimising unintended consequences and garnering support from a broader spectrum of stakeholders.

 3. Ethical and Social Responsibility

 Sustainability in stakeholder management involves an unwavering commitment to ethical practices and social responsibility.
-Organisations recognise their role as corporate citizens and consider the social, economic, and environmental implications of their projects.
-This commitment is embedded in decision-making processes, ensuring that stakeholders perceive the organisation not just as a project executor but as a responsible entity contributing positively to society.
+Organisations recognise their role as corporate citizens and consider their projects' social, economic, and environmental implications.
+This commitment is embedded in decision-making processes, ensuring that stakeholders perceive the organisation as a project executor and a responsible entity contributing positively to society.

 4. Transparent Communication for Trust Building